day8/re-frame/docs/clojurescript.md

 **3rd Evaluation Rule:** a `list` evaluates to a function call.

-Oh, now we're cooking with gas!
-Clojure is a functional language, so you can imagine that function calls are a big deal, so this section is important.
+Okay, now we're cooking with gas!
+Clojure is a functional language so, as you can imagine, function calls are a big deal, so this section is important.

 Here's an example list  `#!clj (f arg1 arg2 arg3)`.
-Because it is surounded by parens, `#!clj ( )`, it is a list, and it has four elements.
+Because it is surounded by parens, `#!clj ( )`, it is a list, and we can see it has four elements.

-Such **a list would be evaluated in two steps**:
+Such a list is **evaluated in two steps**:

   1. first, each element in the list is evaluated (all four of them in this example)
   2. then, a function call occurs where:
      - the evaluation of the 1st element will be the function called
      - the evaluation of the other elements (3 in the case above) will be the actual arguments in this function call

-The entire list evaluates to the return value of the function call.
+The list evaluates to the return value of this function call.
 So, if this example function call returned the string `#!clj "maybe Satoshi"`, then the list `#!clj (f arg1 arg2 arg3)` would evaluate to `#!clj "maybe Satoshi"`.

 !!!
 Note "More on symbols bound to functions"
     In Clojure code, the 1st element of a list is often a symbol.
 So, let's talk more about that.

     Here's an example: `#!clj (inc 3)`.
 That's a two element list, and the first element is the symbol `#!clj inc`.
 The 2nd element is the value `#!clj 3`

-    When evaluating this list, in step 1 all elements of the list are evaluated and, if the first element of the list is a symbol, we learned earlier that it will evaluate to what it is bound to.
-So, if a symbol, like `#!clj inc`, is bound to a function, it is ***that*** function which is called in step 2.
+    When evaluating this list, in step 1 all elements of the list are evaluated and, if the first element of the list is a symbol, like `#!clj inc`, it will evaluate to what it is bound to, which is a function.
+And it is ***that*** function which is called in step 2.

     So `#!clj inc` is a symbol, not a function.
 But it _is_ bound to a function.
 A subtle but important distinction.